 Ukrainian Teletactica receives Estonian MoD grant

-Teletactica receives Estonian MoD grant and begins drone production
+Teletactica receives Estonian MoD grant and begins drone production to test its technology

 Defender Media learned the details of the grant and overseas production from CEO Yevhen Zhebko